effect-handlers/effect-handlers-bench/README.md

 + create a status badge for the new workflow and add it to the top of this `README.md` file in lexicographic order.

-Ideally, you will also add benchmarks to go with the new system.
+Ideally, you will also add benchmarks to go with the new system and update the benchmark avaialability table.

 Having a dockerfile aids reproducibility and ensures that we can build the system from scratch natively on a machine if needed.
 The benchmarking chair will push the image